JeseGamerHD/AssortedAdditions/README.md

-ModdingTutorial is just the project name, actual mod name is Assorted Additions.
+AssortedAdditions is just the project name, actual mod name is Assorted Additions.

 Open issues used as a TODO list.
 Closed issues used as a sort of Wiki.
 Labels are used navigate the closed issues.